pauljuneau/blog/_posts/webmidi-conductor/2021-05-24-wmc-wallball-intro.md

 ### Wall Ball Game Demo Overview
 [Click Here to Play!](https://www.pauljuneauengineer.com/webmidi-conductor/)

+#### Introduction
+The video above is a demonstration of [my open source JavaScript library](https://github.com/pauljuneau/webmidi-conductor) I wrote that processes live midi input to determine if notes being played are within the designated scale along with identifying triad or 7th chords.
+I created a simple wall ball variation of the classic pong game to show how the player's paddle can react to midi input in real-time to move the paddle based on scale progression or change its color based on chord detection.
+The library can also use live audio input to detect changes in pitch which moves the paddle up/down in this game demo, or computer keyboard input can be used to simulate playing on a small piano.
+The computer keyboard to piano key mapping is defined in the ReadMe of the webmidi-conductor GitHub repo.

+Hope you enjoy!
+Thanks for checking this out!
 #### Setup

 * Plug in your midi instrument (e.g. piano) to your computer or smartphone prior to accessing the game demo site via link above.